 We just got off the plane and our shuttle isn’t here.

 If you don’t see either one, tell one of the people holding any sign listing a resort on it that you have a pre-paid shuttle service, give them the name of the shuttle provider and what resort you’re going to, and ask them to direct you to that person.
 Most of them are very nice and will point you in the correct direction.

 If this didn’t help, in the travel documents that your destination wedding travel agent prepared for you (either in your email or in paper form), you will find 1.) your travel planner’s phone number and 2.) the phone number of the transportation service (often listed as “transfer” service).
 Call the shuttle service directly and let them know you’re waiting.

-If they tell you that they don’t have your information and/or can’t shuttle you to your location, call your travel planner right away.
+If they tell you that they don’t have your information and/or can’t shuttle you to your location, call your travel agent right away.
 Occasionally this happens but it’s easily remedied.
 Sometimes, they didn’t type a guest’s name correctly into their system or they inadvertently left it off, etc.

 Remember that there is often a language barrier and or multiple computer systems talking to each other to schedule your transportation and literally thousands of transfers happening from any single destination every single day.
 This one is a really easy fix and should hopefully only cause you a little delay and you should be on your way quickly.